freer4/stackagejs/README.md

+Pick your favorite your frameworks and stack packages to abstract your ORM all the way to your HTML.
+Use this one convention to mix and match front-ends and back-ends however you need.

+Planned front-ends:
+# stackage-js, vanilla JS and TS holding the majority of functionality

 API definitions
 The minimum endpoints for default interactions.
 Created for each model on the back end, consumed by the front end.